SalvatoreAmaddio/PrinterPortManager/README.md

 # PrinterPortManager

 This is a small C++ project which can add and remove Printer's Ports.
+The 'PrinterPortManager.cpp'